Skip Navigation

 Tips for Success

-Five Bonus Points for all CDBG Applications are available for applicants who have not had a Housing, Community Facilities or Water/Sewer project with CDBG within the last 5 years.
+Communities that have not received a CDBG grant for Community Facilities, Water and Sewer, or Youth Job Training in the past five years will be awarded five bonus points.
 Securing at least 10% of a project’s matching funds from a private funding source will result in an additional five bonus points on applications.

-If your community does not automatically qualify as a 51% LMI (low-to-moderate income) community, an income based survey can be conducted in most circumstances to evaluate the current income climate of the community.
+If your community does not automatically qualify as a 51% LMI community, an income based survey can be conducted in most circumstances to evaluate the current income climate of the community.

 Gathering letters of support is a great way to enhance your grant application.
 Get a broad base of community leaders to confirm the importance of your project.